Your Guide Getting Married in a National Park

 Communication is essential for a national park wedding.
 Let guests know that any info and updates will be on your wedding website and then make sure you follow through on your end.
 A few must-have pieces of information: any shoe recommendations (for uneven terrain); info about checking in at the gates (if guests are driving themselves); and the backup plan (in case of rain or park closures).

-Tip For the Taking: When guests arrive, make them feel even more comfortable with surprises like warm shawls and toasty drinks like hot cocoa or tea for a chillier spot; or fans, bug spray and bottled water for the warmer areas.
+Tip: When guests arrive, make them feel even more comfortable with surprises like warm shawls and toasty drinks like hot cocoa or tea for a chillier spot; or fans, bug spray and bottled water for the warmer areas.

 For more information on national park weddings check out the I Heart Parks guide from the National Park Foundation.